Sunday, 10 September 2023

 Chassis

-Initial stage of chassis assembly following the instruction sequence.
+Initial stage of chassis assembly following my ownm construction sequencing.

 Exhaust & propshafts

 As per the instructions the exhaust is far easier to attach before the rear axle is fitted.
 How do I know that?
 Cos numpty here left it off by accident!
-Another point worth mentioning in step 13 is the fitment location of the exhaust silencer to the inside of the chassis.
-It is not at all clear in the instructions how this is attached as there are no locating points on the chassis.
-The rearmost exhaust bracket location points are easier to work so you then get an approximate location of the silencer.
+Another point worth mentioningis in step 13.
+The fitment location of the exhaust silencer to the inside of the chassis is not at all clear in as to how this is attached, as there are no locating points on the chassis.
+The rear exhaust bracket location points are clearer to identify, so you then get an approximate location point for the silencer.
 There is a chassis leg shackle pin that will interfere unless you have already positioned it in the correct orientation.

 Chapter 4